mihuwis/notepad/README.md

 ### Prerequisites

-None realy
-Meaby just take deep breath before you open it - graphic design is not my strong point :D
+None realy.
+Meaby just take deep breath, before you open it - graphic design, is not my strong point :D

 ```